joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/02/sports/womens-professional-leagues.html

 **Trump Administration Launches Hunt For Noncitizen Voter Fraud Before Midterms**\
-`The practice is exceedingly rare, but President Trump has fixated on rooting it out this year, claiming without evidence that tens of thousands of noncitizens are registered to vote.`\
+`Voter fraud is exceedingly rare, but President Trump has fixated on rooting it out this year, claiming without evidence that tens of thousands of noncitizens are registered to vote.`\
 https://www.nytimes.com/2026/09/02/us/politics/trump-election-voter-fraud.html

 **The Local: How tariffs will affect your shopping**\